telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 [Top](#top)

-# Notification modes and performance
+## Notification modes and performance

-Orion can use different notifications modes, depending on the [`-notificationMode`](cli.md) value
+Orion can use different notifications modes, depending on the [`-notificationMode`](cli.md) value.

 Default mode is transient.
 In this mode, each time a notification is sent, a new thread is created to deal with it.
 Once the notification is sent and the response is received, the thread and the connection context